CommandLineParser.DependencyInjection

 .GetRequiredService<ICommandLineParser<int>>() // Get Parser Service

-.ParseArguments(args, -1) // Call Parser with Arguments (Will have Options as well as and ExecuteOptions from DI)
+.ParseArguments(args, -1) // Call Parser with Arguments (Options and ExecuteOptions will be loaded from DI as needed)

 ;